Buying a New Condo vs Resale Condo

 Although older properties are generally more affordable and tends to be bigger, buyers have to take into account the cost of renovating the unit and the higher maintenance fee.

-If property is for investment, investor can go for resale property with existing tenancy and collect rent immediately to help cover the mortgage loan instalments.
+If the property is for investment, investor can go for resale property with existing tenancy and collect rent immediately to help cover the mortgage loan instalments.

 Upfront Deposit and Timing of Downpayment

-For newly launched condo, upon confirmation of the unit, the developer will collect booking fee equivalent to 5% of purchase price from buyer and issue the Option to Purchase to the buyer.
+For newly launched condo, upon confirmation of the unit, the developer will collect a booking fee equivalent to 5% of purchase price from buyer and issue the Option to Purchase to the buyer.

 Around 1 to 2 weeks later, buyer/buyer’s lawyer will receive the Sales & Purchase Agreement from the developer.